Kiss My (Uh-Oh): Critical reception

 Robin Murray of Clash called the song a "blockbuster" and "a sly and subversive ode to the powers of womanhood".
 Michael Cragg of The Guardian referred to the song's sampling of "Never Leave You (Uh Oooh, Uh Oooh)" as "a lot of fun", but felt that Anne-Marie was "completely dominated by guests Little Mix and their not inconsiderable vocals".

 It was featured as the commercial song in 2022 for BBC One series 4 of Glow Up.

 Music video

 The music video for the song, directed by Hannah Lux Davis, was released the same day as the single.
 It was Little Mix's second music video to be directed by Davis, with the first being their 2017 single "Power".
-Inspired by the 2011 comedy flim Bridesmaids, it features the group recreating select scenes from the film, as well as a scene with Anne-Marie and Jade Thirlwall in a club, while Perrie Edwards and Leigh-Anne Pinnock stay in a hotel room.
+Inspired by the 2011 comedy film Bridesmaids, it features the group recreating select scenes from the film, as well as a scene with Anne-Marie and Jade Thirlwall in a club, while Perrie Edwards and Leigh-Anne Pinnock stay in a hotel room.